 This element is stated at the very beginning of Christ's very first pastoral message, and is aimed directly at His disciples and potential disciples.
 Thus, when you pick up the New Testament and read the biographies of the Founder of Christianity, the first thing that you will read after His battle with Satan, after the beginning of His ministry in Galilee and the choosing of four of His disciples is:

-Matthew 5:1-3 And seeing the multitudes, he went up into a mountain; and when he was set, his disciples came unto him: And he opened his mouth, and taught them, saying, "Blessed are the poor in spirit: for theirs is the kingdom of heaven."
+Matthew 5:1-3 And seeing the multitudes, He went up on a mountain, and when He was seated, His disciples came to Him.
+Then He opened his mouth and taught them, saying, "Blessed are the poor in spirit, for theirs is the kingdom of heaven."

 The Beatitudes should not be understood only as if each was an individual grain pearl of wisdom.
 Each Beatitude is linked to the others, as in a chain, but they also overlap in their characteristics.
 They begin with being poor in spirit and end with persecution, with six recognizable Christian qualities in between.
 They are very much like a chain, progressing from a beginning to an end.
 Each one of these characteristics enables a person to be truly blessed.